TR160qg/Learning_Cirq/README.md

 # Learning_Cirq
-This is a personal rep for store lecture code for quantum computing using Cirq.
+This is a personal rep for storing lecture code of quantum computing using Cirq.